What is Radar (Spider/Web/Polar Bar) Chart?

 But when there are a large number of variables (8 in this case), the Column Chart might look cluttered.
 In such scenarios, try the Radar Chart instead!

-A Radar Chart is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
+A Radar Chart, also called as Spider Chart, Radial Chart or Web Chart, is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
 (Source: Wikipedia)

 Each of the 8 aspects of our beer example form individual axes which have been arranged radially around a point.
 The value of each aspect is depicted by the node (anchor) on the spoke (axis).
 A line is drawn connecting the data values for each spoke.
 And thus you get your Radar Chart showing all your data values at one go!